miklosme/papers/src/app/home.md

+# Daily Digest (October 4, 2024)

+Attention AI enthusiasts!
+Get ready for a whirlwind tour of the latest breakthroughs in multi-agent systems and large language models.
+We've got a packed lineup of cutting-edge research that's sure to spark your imagination.

+First up, we're diving into the world of [multi-agent decision-making](https://papers.miklos.dev/2410.02664).
+Researchers have cracked the code on how to make LLMs solve complex multi-agent problems by integrating a language-guided simulator into the reinforcement learning pipeline.
+This groundbreaking approach is generating consistent interaction sequences and explainable reward functions, paving the way for more robust AI systems.

+But wait, there's more!
+Ever wondered how to train cooperative agents using offline data?
+Well, wonder no more!
+A new algorithm called [ComaDICE](https://papers.miklos.dev/2410.01954) is revolutionizing offline multi-agent reinforcement learning.
+By incorporating stationary distribution regularization, it's achieving superior performance across a range of challenging tasks.

+Now, let's talk about storytelling.
+Imagine a room full of AI agents collaborating to write the next bestseller.
+That's exactly what [AGENTS' ROOM](https://papers.miklos.dev/2410.02603) is doing.
+This innovative framework is breaking down the complex task of narrative writing into manageable subtasks, each handled by a specialized agent.
+The result?
+Stories that are preferred by expert evaluators over those produced by single LLMs.

+But we're not stopping there!
+For those of you interested in robotics, we've got a treat.
+[SwarmCVT](https://papers.miklos.dev/2410.02510) is revolutionizing path planning for large-scale robot swarms.
+Using a clever technique called Gaussian distribution-based centroidal Voronoi tessellation, it's optimizing movement and avoiding collisions like never before.

+Concerned about the cost of all this inter-agent communication?
+Fear not!
+[AgentPrune](https://papers.miklos.dev/2410.02506) is here to slash those token costs.
+This ingenious framework identifies and removes redundant messages, making multi-agent systems more economical without sacrificing performance.

+But how do we coordinate all these agents effectively?
+Enter the world of [agent-oriented planning](https://papers.miklos.dev/2410.02189).
+This new framework is breaking down complex queries into subtasks and assigning them to the most suitable agents.
+It's like having a super-efficient AI project manager!

+And finally, we're witnessing the emergence of collective intelligence in multi-agent reinforcement learning.
+The [Bottom Up Network](https://papers.miklos.dev/2410.02516) approach is treating swarms of agents as a single entity, dynamically establishing connections only when necessary.
+The result?
+Superior performance with dramatically reduced computational costs.

+That's all for now, folks!
+Stay tuned for more groundbreaking developments in the world of AI and multi-agent systems.
+The future is looking brighter – and smarter – than ever!

 # Daily Digest (October 3, 2024)

 Ladies and gentlemen, buckle up for a thrilling ride through the cutting-edge world of AI research!
 We've got a jam-packed lineup of groundbreaking papers that will knock your socks off.